-This pathway provides academically talented undergraduate students an opportunity to complete both a bachelor's and a master's degree in 5 years.
+This pathway provides academically talented engineering undergraduate students at FAMU and FSU an opportunity to complete both a bachelor's and a master's degree in 5 years.
+Upon approval, this pathway allows six graduate hours taken at the student's home institution to be double-counted toward the student's undergraduate degree program.
+The student will earn the Bachelor of Science (B.S.) degree upon completion of the undergraduate program and the master's degree upon completion of the graduate program at the same institution.
 The master's degree can be either the M.S. (course and thesis) or M.Eng. (course only).
 The admission process has two parts: